GrantEdwards/Linux-Multiboot/README.md

 OTOH, it's fairly easy to do this with Legacy boot and Grub2, so that's what is shown here.
 It works pretty much the same with DOS or GPT disk-labels.
-I did it for many years with a DOS disk-label, but I've recently switch to using a GPT disk-label — so that's what I'll document and demonstrate here.
+I did it for many years with a DOS disk-label, but I've recently switched to using a GPT disk-label — so that's what I'll document and demonstrate here.

 ## Single Stage vs. Two Stage Boot